A day of historic impeachment, a Capitol as armed encampment

 The Capitol always sees stepped-up security precautions leading up to an inauguration, but it rarely looks like the nation is on a war footing.

 But along with the signs of fear, there were also signs of gratefulness for those protecting the Capitol.
-A tunnel leading to House office buildings has become a makeshift tribute to members of law enforcement who protected the Capitol when a violent mob overran the building in an attempt to derail the certification of Electoral College votes in the president election.
+A tunnel leading to House office buildings has become a makeshift tribute to members of law enforcement who protected the Capitol when a violent mob overran the building in an attempt to derail the certification of Electoral College votes in the presidential election.
 More than 50 police officers were injured in the attack, including 15 who were hospitalized.
 One was killed.

 “Thank you for keeping my mommy safe,” said a poster with smiley faces and stars and signed by “Clair Age 8.”